Douglas Johns, LCSW

 Intention inspires hope.
 "May I be comforted.
 May I be at peace.
 May I be loved."
 Perhaps you might try this phrase on for size.
 Say it aloud and experience how it feels.
 "May I be comforted.
 May I be at peace.
 May I be loved."
 This is the beginning of self-compassion; the antidote for depression.
 Just having some small intention, without self-judgement, for your unique life to improve is enough right now.

-self-compassion.
+My counseling method for depression structures a foundation of self-compassion.
 Like any strong foundation self-compassion contributes to the strength of what's built on top.
 We can return to a strong foundation over and over again.
 Returning: That's structure in a nutshell.
 Returning to ourselves.
 Returning to our experience.
 Returning to our deepest aspirations to be safe, to be loving and to be loved.

 Please call me with any questions you have at 503-252-3739.